tardisx/gropple/README.md

 # gropple

-A web service and bookmarklet to download videos with a single click.
+A frontend to youtube-dl (and forks) to download videos with a single click, straight from your web browser.

 ![Screencast](/screencast.gif)

 ## Pre-requisites

-* a passing familiarity with the command line
+* some familiarity with the command line
 * youtube-dl (plus any of its required dependencies, like ffmpeg)
-* golang compiler (if you'd like to build from source)
+* golang compiler (only if you'd like to build from source)

 ## Build